iFixRefrigerator/CPEPRO8L-DSA-ACTIVITIES/Recursion_Activity/readme.md

 ### 3. What would happen if you removed the base case?
 (You can test it!)

-The function will be executed an infinite amount of times, but the terminal will terminate it until a limit amount of times
+The function would continue executing recursively without stopping.
+Eventually, the terminal would terminate the program after it reaches the maximum recursion limit.